thiagoneye/method-numerical_analysis/differential_equations/pinns/README.md

 # pinns

-Solution of differential equations using the physics-informed neural networks (PINNs).
+Solution of differential equations using the Physics-Informed Neural Networks (PINNs).

 ## References